-As schools use technology to drive one-to-one initiatives and innovative teaching methods, ADA web accessibility is taking precedence as learned through civil rights complaints against hundreds of schools like the recent case in Spokane Public Schools, where vision-impaired users found problems with the keyboard navigation and an absence of alternate text.
+As schools use technology to drive one-to-one initiatives and innovative teaching methods, ADA web accessibility is taking precedence.
+Take case learned through civil rights complaints against hundreds of schools like the one in Spokane Public Schools, where vision-impaired users found problems with the keyboard navigation and no alternate text to describe the content.
 Whole chunks of text were skipped over as they navigated the school’s web content.

 As many as one in five of your students, parents, and community members require special technology tools and modifications to access the content or utilize features of a website or program.
 Although schools are well-intentioned institutions, complacency in technology can shut out users with disabilities.